-Fairphone wants to increase global supply of fair gold
+Fairphone wants to increase global supply of responsible gold

 Last Monday, members of the Fairphone team were in The Hague for the signing of a gold covenant, which aims to increase the supply of responsibly sourced gold.
 We were one of the signatories celebrating the kickoff of this initiative spearheaded by the Dutch Ministry of Foreign Affairs and co-signed by a variety of parties with an interest in the gold sector, including HIVOS/Stop Child Labour, Philips, Closing the Loop, and the Dutch Gold and Silver Federation (FGZ), as well as many other parties like trade unions, importers and recyclers.

 The signing of this gold covenant signifies a pledge to an agreement, which you can read in full here: “Agreement on International Responsible Business Conduct of Companies in the Netherlands with Gold or Gold Bearing Materials in their Value Chains (in Dutch and English).“

 Gold everywhere!
 But not the real thing.
 A kilo bar like this one would cost more than €35,000, a bit too costly as event decoration.

 The agreement represents a commitment to improving every step of the gold supply chain, from mining to recycling, with a focus on human rights and the environment.
 We see the gold covenant as a great step to raising awareness of more responsibly sourced gold, and an invitation to other companies to pledge their commitment and sign the covenant.